• New to Volcano? Take a look at our Taste Guarantee

 White milk foam needs a rich and dark background so the designs really stand out on the surface of the cup.
 This all comes down to the cream of the coffee; Weak light crema that has dissipated will ruin even the best latte art designs so choosing the right coffee is important.

 You also want to grind fresh.
 Crema is created from gases that are created by roasting the coffee.
 These gases are mostly trapped inside the coffee bean while it remains whole.
-One ground ground however (although we grind fresh and seal) gases can, escape into the atmosphere which ultimately leads to weaker crema.
+One ground ground however (although we grind fresh and seal) gases can escape into the atmosphere which ultimately leads to weaker crema.

 Finally shorter espresso shots might not taste perfect by themselves but they are better for pouring striking latte art.
 Try stopping your espresso shot slightly earlier before pouring milk and you should find that, because less water has been through the shot, the coffee you're pouring into has a darker, richer colour.

 The general rule here is to know what you're pouring before you begin to steam.
-For more detailed (leaf/ rosetta based) designs you'll want the milk to be slightly thinner (less air).
+For more detailed (leaf/rosetta-based) designs you'll want the milk to be slightly thinner (less air).

 Begin with the nozzle just beneath the surface of the milk and on an angle to cause the milk to circulate in the pitcher.
 If you're in the right position minute adjustments to tilt the jug backwards will create more air and forwards for less.